 People can go out and play more sports.
-During the winter months people can’t go out and play sports as much.
+During the winter months people can’t go out and play sports as much, they can even go and check out the gold cup betting offers as much as they want.
 They’re not worried about buying baseball bats, golf clubs or golf balls.
 They might be interested in buying hockey equipment in the winter.
 It’s not as much with baseball bats or soccer balls.
 Consider seasonal factors.

 Does the product make sense to you?

 You’ll probably never hear anyone say this except for me.
 I’m crazy enough to say it out loud.

 If there’s a product that doesn’t make sense to you, think about not being involved with trying to promote it.

 If it doesn’t make sense to you, if you can’t explain it to your brother or sister, a person you meet at work or the person you have coffee with, how are you going to adequately sell it by following some routine that you don’t understand?

 I think most people need a lot more education before they jump into the business of promoting products.
 Make sure the product makes sense to you.
 If it saves people time because it does a certain thing, or if it helps people make money in a certain way, that’s okay.